 Sweeteners: I used granulated sweeteners, a half and half combination of xylitol and erythritol.
 You can use whatever you like to suit your dietary needs.
 Of course, with stevia extract, you will need a lot less (between 1/4 – 1/2 tsp).
 I always find that combining alternative sweeteners results in the best flavor.
 If using stevia, I recommend NuNaturals or SweetLeaf.

-Please note: I do not necessarily recommend xylitol and erythritol and will discuss this more in a future post However, I seem to be having some adverse reactions to stevia and so I am working with what I can.
+Please note: I know that many “whole foodies” disdain the use of xylitol and erythritol, but we have candida and I have few acceptable options for sweetening.
+I seem to be having some adverse reactions to stevia and so I am working with what I can .